Tiny-Earth/DemoSite/site/src/summative.md

 To write a rubric, first establish clear and specific criteria that outline the expectations for student performance.
 What do students need to do to achieve a particular grade?
 Grading criteria may include elements such as content knowledge, organization, critical thinking, and creativity.

 Using your grading criteria, design a rubric.
 This typically consists of a grid or chart that outlines the specific criteria for success, along with descriptions of different levels of performance for each criterion (e.g., developing, proficient, and excellent).
 Rubrics help instructors assess student work systematically and consistently, providing feedback that is aligned with the established criteria.

+INSERT EXAMPLE OF A PROPER RUBRIC OR A LINK TO PROPER RUBRIC (TK)

+Figure A. EXAMPLE OF A PROPER RUBRIC

 To support student learning, we strongly advise instructors to share rubrics with students prior to the assessment.
 Rubrics provide transparency and clarity to students about what is expected of them and how their work will be evaluated.
 Additionally, rubrics allow students to monitor their progress and make improvements based on the established criteria.